 Pacific Rim: Uprising

-This belated follow-up to Guillermo del Toro's Pacific Rim sees John Boyega's Jake Pentecost, son of Idris Elba's Stacker Penetcost, take on the Jaeger mantle.
+This belated follow-up to Guillermo del Toro's Pacific Rim sees John Boyega's Jake Pentecost, son of Idris Elba's Stacker Pentecost, take on the Jaeger mantle.

 Ready Player One

-Ernest Cline's sci-fi novel gets the big screen treatment, courtesy of Steven Spielberg, in this eagerly-awaited virtual reality romp.
-The film focuses on Wade Owen Watts (Tye Sheridan), who escapes the daily slog of his life by entering into the OASIS, a virtual reality game created by James Haliday (Mark Rylance).
+Ernest Cline's sci-fi novel gets the big-screen treatment, courtesy of Steven Spielberg, in this eagerly-awaited virtual reality romp.
+The film focuses on Wade Owen Watts (Tye Sheridan), who escapes the daily grind by entering into the OASIS, a virtual reality game created by James Haliday (Mark Rylance).

 Haliday has hidden his fortune within the OASIS - and his death prompts an almighty hunt for the riches.
 If this first trailer is anything to go by, we can expect a film chock-full of pop culture references and ready to give your AV system a thorough workout.